Different Types of Cocktail Shakers - From Boston to Parisian

 Copper shakers are more robust and have better strength.
 That is also why they're a bit heavier than their stainless steel counterparts.

-Copper is used for a long time already to hold water.
+Copper has been used for a long time already to hold water.
 It has anti-corrosive properties and also cools down cocktails quicker than other materials.
 For me, that and the beautiful patina it develops are the main reasons to select a solid copper shaker.

 Don't have a Cocktail Shaker at home?